Gibson ES-175

-The Gibson ES-175 (1949-2019) is a hollow body Jazz electric guitar manufactured by the Gibson Guitar Corporation.
+The Gibson ES-175 (1949–2019) is a hollow body Jazz electric guitar manufactured by the Gibson Guitar Corporation.
 The ES-175 became one of Gibson's most popular guitar designs.

 History

 In 1949 the ES-175 was introduced by the Gibson Guitar company.
 It experienced immediate success and became one of Gibson's most popular guitar designs.
 In Adrian Ingram's book The Gibson ES175: Its History And Players he states that Gibson sold 37,000 of the guitars in its first fifty years of production.
 The first ES-175s were released with a sunburst finish and a retail price of $175.

 From 1949 to 1953 ES-175s had one P-90 pickup.
-On July 31st 1953 Gibson released a two pickup version of the ES-175 with a "D" (175D) for double pickup.
+On July 31, 1953, Gibson released a two pickup version of the ES-175 with a "D" (175D) for double pickup.

-Gibson has discontinued this model in 2019.
+Gibson discontinued this model in 2019.

 Specifications

 The 175 was designed as a hollowbody electric archtop featuring a single florentine cutaway.
 The fretboard inlays were double parallelograms and the headstock featured inlays of the Gibson logo and 'crown'.
 The body was 3.375 in and it was 16.25 in at the lower bout.
-The guitar had a maple laminated top back and sides, with a set-neck made of mahogany.
+The guitar had a maple laminated top, back and sides, with a set-neck made of mahogany.
 The florentine cutaway on the 175 was seen as an improvement over the Venetian cutaway that Gibson had been using on guitars.
 The cutaway and the amplification of a jazz guitar allowed players to use the uppermost frets on the neck during performances.
 The 175 had a floating wooden bridge and a trapeze tailpiece.

 The first versions had one single-coil P-90 pickup which was set close to the neck: there were two controls for volume and tone.
 In 1957 the ES-175 was offered with a choice of one or two of Gibson’s new Humbucker pickups.
 It was the first of Gibson's electric Spanish guitars to be outfitted with Gibson's new PAF humbucker.